Rashid Chunna: Club career

 After playing for Aryan in 1950, he moved to the Dhaka First Division League in East Pakistan.
-In 1951, he started playing for Fire Service SC.
+In 1951, he started playing for Fire Service.
 In 1952, he joined EPG Press, winning the First Division title, and finishing as the highest scorer in the league.
-In 1952, he played for East Pakistan Governor's XI against the Indian national team which toured Dhaka before playing in the 1952 Summer Olympics, where Rashid scored the lone goal of the match.
+In the same year, he played for East Pakistan Governor's XI against the Indian national team which toured Dhaka before playing in the 1952 Summer Olympics, where Rashid scored the lone goal of the match.

 Apart from EPG Press, he also played for Dhaka Wanderers at the Aga Khan Gold Cup, and Dhaka Mohammedan in 1958.
 He also played in the IFA Shield in Kolkata in 1958.

 At the National Football Championship, Rashid represented and captained the East Pakistan team.
 In the 1957 edition, he played for the eventual runners-up East Pakistan White team.
 In 1963, he represented Dhaka Division.

 International career

 In 1952, Rashid was selected by the Pakistan national football team to play at the 1952 Asian Quadrangular Football Tournament in Colombo, Ceylon.
 He made two appearances, against Ceylon, and in the last match against India, which ended in a goalless draw and both teams emerged as joint winners of the tournament after finishing with the same points in the table.

 He was later part of the international squad at the 1954 Asian Games.